 High Debt To Income Ratios Mortgage Lending Guidelines

-This BLOG On High Debt To Income Ratios Mortgage Lending Guidelines Was UPDATED On August 23rd, 2018
+This BLOG On High Debt To Income Ratios Mortgage Lending Guidelines Was UPDATED And PUBLISHED On June 8th, 2020

-Home Buyers can have great income, great credit, but with too many monthly debt obligations they may have issues in qualifying for mortgage due to high debt to income ratios.
+Home Buyers can have a great income, great credit, but with too many monthly debt obligations they may have issues in qualifying for a mortgage due to higher debt to income ratio.

-- Borrowers with high debt to income ratios can qualify for mortgage
+- Borrowers with high debt to income ratios can qualify for a mortgage

 - Those exceeding debt to income ratio caps need to correct their debt to income ratios